Where can you see tigers in India?

-India has over 50 designated Tiger Reserves and around 2950 tigers, roughly 80% of the worlds tiger population.
+India has over 50 designated Tiger Reserves and over 3,000 tigers, roughly 80% of the worlds tiger population.
 While there are other fantastic options to spot tigers across India (Pench, Satpura, Dudhwa, Corbett and Kaziranga to name a few), these are our India specialists’ personal favourites.
 Speak to one of us personally to discuss which experience is right for you.

 Distances are long between most national parks (often 4-6 hours drive) and as safaris are early in the morning, you can easily get exhausted.
 Wildlife parks are also amazing places to relax, go hiking in the local countryside and get an insight into life in rural India.
 We commonly add on a couple of extra nights in and around national parks just for relaxation.
 We firmly believe that less is more when it comes to wildlife experiences in India.